This post may contain affiliate links.

 Use words like first, next, and last as you go about your day.
 First, pour cereal in your bowl.
 Next, pour milk on it.
 Last, eat your cereal.

 Use ordinal numbers (first, second, third, etc) as you play games or notice things around you.
 The teenager is first in the grocery line.
 Second is the mom with the baby.
 We’re third in line.
 Who is fourth?

 Talk about the stories you read at bedtime.
 Ask your child what happened in the beginning.
 What happened in the middle?
 How did it end?

 Practice with sequence cards.

-These sequence cards are perfect for preschoolers and pre-readers.
+These 3-step sequencing cards printables are perfect for preschoolers and pre-readers.
 This printable pack contains 25 sets of sequencing cards plus a set of 1st, 2nd, and 3rd cards.

 I suggest printing them on cardstock and laminating them for durability.
 Then, cut out all of the cards.
 Put the 1st, 2nd, and 3rd cards on your workspace.
 Choose a set of cards (an egg hatching, for instance).

 Discuss each of the steps with your preschooler.
 You can even make a story out of them as you go.
 One day, I found an egg in the backyard.
 I brought it inside and put it on the table.
 The next morning, I noticed a crack on the eggshell.
 Later in the day, the egg cracked open and a baby chick popped out.